EmielM/coffee-bytebuffers/README.md

 Byte buffer classes and functions in CoffeeScript.

-* ByteBuffer fitted for JavaScript protocol machines
+* ByteBuffer fitted for JavaScript protocol machines.
+Example at http://blog.spotifyontheweb.com/53877198.
-* SparseBuffer
+* SparseBuffer allowing cheap allocation of buffers that are only populated in certain ranges.

 ### License ###
 	Copyright 2011 Emiel Mols.
 All rights reserved.